ktsanter/course-standards-frontend/README.md

 5. **Embed** - create the embed HTML code for the course and copy it  to the clipboard.
 The course's page will be embedded in an iframe.
 ---

+### Other notes
+* Many of the fields have drop down lists.
+These will be populated with all of the answers entered for course in the department.
+This is handy for using the same wording in multiple courses
+* Fields left blank (except for yes/no fields) won't be displayed on the view-only version for a course